-20 A document will only be attached to the Guide as an Appendix once all internal and external obligations regarding the policies and procedures contained in the document are met.
-In addition, like the Guide itself, the appendices are subject to revision so that ICE guidance remains consistent with any changes in the governing laws, regulations, precedent, or policies of the Department or ICE.
+20 Like the Guide itself, the appendices are subject to revision so that ICE guidance remains consistent with any changes in the governing laws, regulations, precedent, or policies of the Department or ICE.
+ICE will comply with any legal, regulatory and/or contractual obligations related to making any subsequent revisions / changes.